Danyzzz/ScreenLocker-cordova-app/README.md

 # Cordova Screen Locker Plugin
 The plugin helps you to lock and unlock device screen programmatically.

-Thanks to kitolog for original project!
+Thanks to kitolog for original project!<br>
 This is a different version for me and my test.

 #Sample